NullVoxPopuli/react-action-decorators/README.md

 }
 ```

-Using less code, and not having to handle events yourself results in the code being less error prone.
+Using less code and not having to handle events yourself results in the code being less error prone.
 It also declaratively conveys intent by coupling a state value with the state updating function (very similar to react hooks).